Giant cell arteritis (temporal arteritis)

 A biopsy of the temporal artery generally is required to confirm the diagnosis.
 In this procedure, a small piece of the blood vessel will be removed under local anesthesia and will be examined in a laboratory.
 New research suggests that other tests, including ultrasound or MRI of the temporal arteries, may prove useful for the detection of this condition, but a biopsy is still the best available test.

-Giant cell arteritis typically lasts several years.
+Giant cell arteritis typically lasts at least several years.
 Improvement usually begins within days of starting therapy.
 Some people are able to discontinue treatment within six months, but longer treatment over two to three years is more usual.
 Occasionally, the disease returns after it has gone away for a prolonged period.

 There is no way to prevent this disease.
 Vision loss (and, perhaps, other complications) may be prevented by prompt diagnosis and treatment.

 Giant cell arteritis is a serious disease that requires prompt medical attention since delay in diagnosis and treatment can lead to vision loss or other complications.
 The main treatment is high doses of prednisone, a corticosteroid, and most people feel better within a few days.
 Medication is continued at this high dose for approximately one month and then tapered gradually over the following months to the lowest possible dose, or is discontinued.